DanielHzp/MenuOrdersWebApp/README.md

 2. Entity framework core SQL Server 7.0.10
 3. Entity framework core tools 7.0.10

-It is neccesary to execute database migrations whenever the data models change or the database context classes are modified.
+It is neccesary to execute database migrations if the data models change or the database context classes are modified.
 This can be done in the package manager console with the following command: ad-migration MigrationCustomName.